 I make indie music from so-called Houston, Texas*, by way of Brooklyn and the Bay Area, at the intersections of pop, ambient, chillout, and folk.
-I was inevitably influenced by the alt rock; pop; country; contemporary, classical, and folk South Asian music; trip hop; and 90s R&B - that I heard in my childhood and early teens growing up in Cincinnati, Ohio, my music sense has expanded into the organic, atmospheric, lush, polyrhythmic, movement-inducing, electro-acoustic music you hear today—informed my 10 years living in the Bay Area, CA and Brooklyn, NY.
+I was inevitably influenced by the alt rock; pop; country; contemporary, classical, and folk South Asian music; trip hop; and 90s R&B - that I heard in my childhood and early teens growing up in Cincinnati, Ohio, my music sense has grown into the organic, atmospheric, lush, polyrhythmic, movement-inducing, electro-acoustic music you hear today—informed my 10 years living in the Bay Area, CA and Brooklyn, NY.

 I combine one-third training and two-third self-taught skills in vocal performance, electronic music production (using samples, arpeggiators, programmed drums, and synthesis), acoustic guitar, keyboard, songwriting, and sound engineering.
 I record, produce, and mix engineer all my own music.

 I play a central role in shaping my own visuals either by doing it myself or working closely with photographers, videographers, and other designers/artists.
 I further the dimensionality of “world-building through music” through my use of photo and video manipulation and animation, paper cuttings, markers on bristol board, collage, fabrics and textiles, found objects, etc.